 Here is a chart that shows the annual differences between the two, which are predominantly before 2000.

 What About Other Deflators?

 Another important price index for economic analysis is the BEA's PCE price index.
-It is the preferred measure of inflation for the Federal Reserve, and I analyze every month shortly after the BEA's Personal Income and Outlays report is released:
+It is the preferred measure of inflation for the Federal Reserve, and we analyze it every month shortly after the BEA's Personal Income and Outlays report is released:

 The next chart shows three versions of real household income growth.
-I've added version deflated with PCE price index alongside the other two real series we've been studying.
-I've also included markers to facilitate our understanding of the annual changes through time.
+We've added version deflated with PCE price index alongside the other two real series we've been studying.
+We've also included markers to facilitate our understanding of the annual changes through time.
 The PCE-deflated version is the most optimistic of the three.
 The CPI-adjusted version is by far the most pessimistic.Click for a larger image